Caveman holding Teacup Funeral Etiquette

 When the time comes, if you so desire, we would value the opportunity to help you pre-plan for yourself or a family member or friend.
 Feel free to contact us now to pre-plan your own memorial or at your time of need (626) 335-0615.
 Our relationship with United Methodist Church and Sacred Heart provide great places for mourners to host funerals and memorials.
 You’ll love the grandiose yet intimate settings in both locations.

-One Response to 6 Things to Know about Funeral Etiquette
+One thought on “6 Things to Know about Funeral Etiquette ”

 Leave a Reply